MilkyDeveloper/ReshadeForUWP/README.md

 ## License

-Naturally, because Reshade is awesome (and open source!), and given the fact I love the MIT License, that's what I set it too.
+Naturally, because Reshade is awesome (and open source!), and given the fact I love the MIT License, that's what I set it to.
 Just be aware of the work that was put into the making of this project and basic human ethics.